 We may collect the following personal data about you:

-2.1 personal data you provide to us via our site, including information that you provide by filling in forms on our site.
-This includes information provided at the time of registering to use our site and when you make purchases from our site.
+2.1 personal data you provide to us via our site at the time of registering and when you make a purchase.
 For example:

 - your first and last name;